 Require rural improvement standards in hillside areas to preserve the rural character of the hillsides.
-Improvement standards should balance the need to furnish adequate utility and emergency services against the
+Improvement standards should balance the need to furnish adequate utility and emergency services against the need to protect the hillside, vegetation and animals.

-Strategy LU-12.3.1: Grading.
+LU-12.3.1: Grading.

 Follow natural land contours and avoid mass of grading of sites during construction, especially in flood hazard or geologically sensitive areas.
 Grading hillside sites into large, flat areas shall be avoided.

-Strategy LU-12.3.2: Roads.
+LU-12.3.2: Roads.

 Roads should be narrowed to avoid harming trees and streambeds.

-Strategy LU-12.3.3: Trees.
+LU-12.3.3: Trees.

 Retain significant specimen trees, especially when they grow in groves or clusters and integrate them into the developed site.

-Policy LU-12.4: Hillside Views
+POLICY LU-12.4: HILLSIDE VIEWS

 The Montebello foothills at the south and west boundary of the valley floor provide a scenic backdrop, adding to the City's scale and variety.
-While it is not possible to guarantee an unobstructed view of the hills from every vantage point, an attempt should be made to allow views of the foothills from public gathering places.
+While it is not possible to guarantee an unobstructed view of the hills from every vantage point, an attempt should be made to preserve views of the foothills.

-Strategy LU-12.4.1: Views from Public Facilities.
+LU-12.4.1: Views from Public Facilities.

 Design public facilities, particularly open spaces, so they include views of the foothills or other nearby natural features, and plan hillside developments to minimize visual and other impacts on adjacent public open space.

-Strategy LU-12.4.2: Developments near Public Space.
+LU-12.4.2: Developments near Public Space.